ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 4. Provision fewer instances.
 5. Spread out instances by provisioning to multiple data centers.
 6. Provision smaller instance sizes.
+7. Alter the VSI storage from SAN to LOCAL or LOCAL to SAN.

 When provisioning fails, all the virtual server instances within that particular request fail.
 {:tip}